JeffersonLab/clas12-mcgen/README.md

 That should produce a file `GENERATOR_NAME.dat` in the current working directory.

-The script `requirements.sh` will compile all the generators, check for their executable names, run them with their environment and the above options, and check for the output file, and then output the table in the next section.
+The script `requirements.zsh` will compile all the generators, check for their executable names, run them with their environment and the above options, and check for the output file, and then output the table in the next section.

 ### Requirements Summary